ohler55/ojg/design.md

 JSON document of any non trivial size, especially if hand edited are likely to have errors at some point.
-Parse errors must identify where in the document the error occured.
+Parse errors must identify where in the document the error occurred.

 ### JSONPath